vasnake/casebook/README.rst

 CASEBOOK_USER and CASEBOOK_PASSWORD is a login parameters for casebook.ru.
 CASEBOOK_DATA is a filesystem folder for store downloaded data.

 Install package using virtualenv.
-You can use runner script for that and, in that case, run steps createVirtualenv, installDevelop sequentially.
+You can use runner script for that, and in that case run steps createVirtualenv, installDevelop sequentially.

 Create text file ${CASEBOOK_DATA}/input.lst
 Each line in that file is a query string for searching cases or sides on casebook.ru.